Jacinto27/vscode-R_Wiki/R-Session-watcher.md

 * Show plot output on update and plot history
 * Show htmlwidgets, documentation and shiny apps in WebView

+Known limitations:

+* Session watcher only works when the R session is started from the workspace folder in VSCode.
+* Session watcher may not work with folders under some cloud drives (e.g. Google Drive, OneDrive) but works with iCloud Drive on macOS.

 ### Basic usage

 To enable this feature, turn on `r.sessionWatcher` in VSCode settings, reload or restart VSCode, and the session watcher will be activated automatically